subogero/tempolate/README.md

 ## Security

+However hard they try, templates in any template language are programs.
+Trying to figure out which crippled subset of a programming languagee is "safe" is probably not the best security.

 Tempolate provides security by not pretending your template is data.
 Your template is an executable Perl script.
-Trying to figure out which crippled subset of a programming languagee is "safe" is probably not the best security.

 On the other hand, tempolates are purely declarative by default, and only run code if you use @{\[ \]} constructs.